 The 'Header' block is self-contained and includes its own checksum (CRC1).
 It would normally carry information such as the address of the calling and called parties, the number of following blocks in the frame (if any), and miscellaneous control information.
 The number of following blocks (if any) is required to allow the Rx device software to expect the Last Block and interpret it as a Last Block rather than an Intermediate Block.
 There is no other indicator to differentiate a Last Block and an Intermediate Block.

-The 'Intermediate' block(s) contain only data, the checksum for all of the data in the 'Intermediate' and 'Last' blocks (CRC2) being contained at the end of the 'Last' block.
+The 'Intermediate' block(s) contain only data, the checksum at the end of the 'Last' block (CRC2) also checks the data in any preceding 'Intermediate' blocks.